mysterymath/lcc6502/lcc/experiments/bitfield/README.md

 ### [span.c](span.c)

-This experiment measures whether LCC allows bitfields to span byte boundaries.
+This experiment measures whether LCC allows bitfields to span storage boundaries.

 #### Result

-LCC allows bit fields to span byte boundaries.
+LCC does not allows bit fields to span storage boundaries.
+LCC *does* allocate 2 bytes at a time though.

 ### [zero_width.c](zero_width.c)